We are lucky to have in our backyard California’s premier ice climbing locales: June Lake and Lee Vining Canyon.

 Private Ice Climbing

-If you have had your eye on one of the long Bard-Harrington Wall routes or want to climb long routes a private trip this is the way to go.
+If you have had your eye on one of the long Bard-Harrington Wall routes or want to climb longer routes a private trip is the way to go.

-In the spring we offer Snow Skills Course.
-The heart of this course is ascending and descending snow, and using the ice axe to stop a slip or fall on snow.
+In the spring we offer Snow Skills Courses.
+The heart of these courses is ascending and descending snow, and using the ice axe to stop a slip or fall on snow.
 Learning to ice climb doesn’t cover these skills and it’s quite conceivable, common even, to find an experienced ice climber who doesn’t know how to self-arrest with an ice axe.

-Alpine Ice Climbing: Fall is the gully ice climbing season in the Eastern Sierra.
+Alpine Ice Climbing.
 With world-famous climbs such as the Mendel Couloir, the V-Notch, and the U-Notch, the Eastern Sierra is a fantastic alpine ice climbing destination.